pohy/niwa/README.md

 # Niwa

 ## Questions
+- Recharging flower box at the well feels kinda weird
 - How do we communicate that flower has been watered?
   - Wet ground below flower that dries up?